ridhomahesa/Breast-Cancer-Identification/README.md

 # Breast-Cancer-Identification
-Breast Cancer Identification based on Gray Level Coocurrence Matrix Texture Feature of Mammogram Image using Backpropagation Artificial Neural Network and K-Nearest Neighbor
+Breast Cancer Identification based on Gray Level Coocurrence Matrix Texture Feature of Mammogram Image using Backpropagation Artificial Neural Network and K-Nearest Neighbor.

+Texture features are extracted from segmented cancer region on breast image.
+At identification stage, Artificial Neural Network and K-Nearest Neighbor are applied to give a decision against level of cancer from patient and then calculate and compare the accuracy between Artificial Neural Network and K-Nearest Neighbor.
+Based on 96 images testing data, produce 62,50% for highest accuracy using K-Nearest Neighbor and 74% for highest accuracy using Artificial Neural Network.
+It can be concluded that Artificial Neural Network is better at identifying the cancer phase on breast cancer using texture feature based on mammogram image compared to K-Nearest Neighbor.